 By midnight, the doctor knew they needed more help; several people with diabetes and heart disease needed their medications to survive through the next day.
 They decided to seek assistance from a small hospital 15 miles away, found a motorcycle on the grounds of the resort, and headed south in the direction of Phuket.
 It proved a troubled trip.
 The road was destroyed in places, and they had to control their rage when a group of policemen demanded a bribe to let them through.
 But far worse for Meadows was being jostled by the ride.
 Every bump sent an agonizing charge through his left side, and the rushing wind chafed the stinging gashes on his arms and legs.
 He hadn’t eaten all day and once he arrived at the hospital, against his intention to return to Khao Lak, his body finally collapsed.

-The next day, he was taken by ambulance to Phuket and by plane to Bangkok, where he first began to try to assimilate and describe in a series of emails to family and friends what had happened to him.
+The next day, he was taken by ambulance to Phuket and by plane to Bangkok, where he first began to try to assimilate and describe what had happened to him in a series of emails to family and friends.
 Now thinking about Caroline, who he assumed was dead, he wrote as if speaking directly to her, apologizing for suggesting they go snorkeling together that morning, and expressing the survivor’s guilt that is a common and anguishing symptom of post traumatic stress.
 “You shouldn’t have to go on this journey alone,” he wrote.

 Five years earlier, in 2006, the U.S. Congress had passed two new laws to improve tsunami alert systems and education.
-NOAA now maintains 39 Deep-ocean Assessment and Reporting of Tsunamis (DART) buoys, up from six in 2001, which collect data from pressure sensors on the ocean floor via acoustic transmissions, and then upload the data to satellites.
+The National Oceanic and Atmospheric Administration (NOAA) now maintains thirty-nine Deep-ocean Assessment and Reporting of Tsunamis (DART) buoys, up from six in 2001, which collect data from pressure sensors on the ocean floor via acoustic transmissions, and then upload the data to satellites.
 Most are located along the Pacific “ring of fire” zones of tectonic activity, with an additional four now in the Indian Ocean, up from zero.
 The improved DART system responded perfectly after the earthquake in Japan on March 11, 2011, detecting the tsunami immediately, generating animated models showing when and where the waves would strike, and posting them on the web.

 But detection is only the first in the chain of events that must run smoothly in order to save lives and protect property during a tsunami.
 Detection needs to be translated efficiently into warnings that are widely transmitted and widely understood.
 The Japanese use sirens and alerts that automatically flash on televisions and cell phones, conduct frequent public drills, and provide well-marked signage showing citizens where to run to safety.
 In Meadows’ view, the critical public education component has been given short shrift in the U.S. and varies too widely state by state.